survani/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [X] Mention two parts of Express that you learned about this week.

 - Answer: I learned how to create a middleware and create routes for specific API Endpoints.

-- [ ] Describe Middleware?
+- [X] Describe Middleware?

-- Answer: A Middleware is a
+- Answer: A Middleware is a function that basically access the req, res, next.

-- [ ] Describe a Resource?
+- [X] Describe a Resource?

-- Answer: A Resource is a
+- Answer: A Resource is all the data that an API or your server may have.

-- [ ] What can the API return to help clients know if a request was successful?
+- [X] What can the API return to help clients know if a request was successful?

 - Answer: What the API returns is important.
 For this situation it will be a 200 OK.
 There are others like 201 For Created Successful.

-- [ ] How can we partition our application into sub-applications?
+- [X] How can we partition our application into sub-applications?

-- Answer: We are able to do this by
+- Answer: You are able to accomplish this with routing.

 ## Minimum Viable Product